 BabyGearLab’s “Editors’ Choice” and The NightLight’s runner-up rocks back-and-forth and side-to-side, giving your kid options and a wider variety of future dance moves.
 Speaking of options, it can either soothe or entertain thanks to six speeds, plush, adjustable reclining seat, mirror mobile, and 18 songs and nature sounds.
 And it uses A/C power rather than batteries so you can set it and forget it.

 Lightweight, portable, foldable, easy to clean, and converts to a chair when your kid grows too big for bouncing.
 It also promotes motor skills and balance since it’s not motorized; Junior’s gotta work for that bounce.
 The best part, though, is you get to enjoy all the quality and reliability you’ve come to expect from BabyBjörn without having to wear a tiny person.

-A sleek option with 3 speeds and 3 vibration intensities, an easily removable, machine washable seat cover, and mobile with plush toys.
-It weighs less than 6 pounds so you can easily move it from room to room even with your ailing #DadBack.
+A sleek option with three speeds and three vibration intensities, an easily removable, machine washable seat cover, and mobile with plush toys.
+It weighs less than six pounds so you can easily move it from room to room.

 Stokke Steps Bouncer

 Stokke are masters of the expansion kit (see their bassinet and crib) and modern design and their baby bouncer fits both those bills.
 When your kid grows beyond the bouncerweight division (never too early to start sparring), the seat attaches to Stokke’s Steps High Chair, which itself evolves from the classic tray-strapped booster seat to a “Yes, you’re allowed to climb that one” big kid chair.